 The crust is a basic shortbread dough that’s all of three ingredients.
 Love that!
-Two tips to keep in mind though… First, line the baking pan with parchment paper with a two-inch overhang on each side.
+2 TIPS to keep in mind though - First, line the baking pan with parchment paper with a two-inch overhang on each side.
 This will keep the bars from sticking to the pan and make it easy to transfer the whole thing to a cutting board.
 They are much easier to cut this way, and you’ll spare your pan a repeated assault with a sharp knife.

 Second, press the dough on the bottom and about a half inch up the sides so the filling doesn’t seep down the sides and end up on the bottom of the crust resembling an inside-out pop-tart.
 Believe me, I know this from experience!

 The crust will take on a nice golden hue once baked.

 Pour the filling over and pop back in the oven!

 Let the pan cool completely on a rack, then cover and chill at least one hour.
 The colder the tart is the cleaner the cut you’ll get when serving.
 Finish with a dusting of powdered sugar and you’re good to go.
 Enjoy!

 Remember to PIN THIS to save the recipe for later!

 - 1 ½ sticks unsalted butter , ¾ cup, room temperature

 - 1 ½ cups flour